asaadsaad/CS472-Homework-05-Async/README.md

 ## CS472-Homework-05-Async
 ## Coding Exercise 01
-Implement the code for `Meditation` class to be used as follows:
+Implement the code for `Meditation` class.
+The `start()` method prints a countdown every 1 second.
+To be used as follows:
 ```typescript
 const morning_meditation = new Meditation(5);
 morning_meditation.start();